canada-ca/OS-Advisory_Conseil-SO/en/Resources/open-first-day-agenda.md

 #### Description

-Open by default:
+Open Government Partnership:

 - What’s the scope of Open in the Government of Canada
   - Who are the different actors?
+  - How are you a part of it?
+  - What do we need to do?
-- How can private sector and citizen actors leverage this position?
+- How can citizens and private sector organisations benefit and leverage an Open Government?

 [Back to Schedule](#schedule)